How Bloomreach Is Changing Marketing Automation With Campaign Agents

 Highly personalized and data-driven, these advanced scenarios nurture customer relationships by responding to individual behaviors.
 However, this personalization introduces complexity, resulting in scenarios that can look like this:

-Example of an advanced triggered scenario in Bloomreach Engagement
+Example of an advanced triggered scenario in Loomi AI

 Developers across the industry have harnessed large language models to generate code and dramatically improve productivity.
 Recently, when I needed to create a simple Chrome plugin, instead of revisiting JavaScript and learning about Chrome manifest files, I simply described the desired functionality to ChatGPT.
 Within seconds, it generated the code for a plugin — and it worked flawlessly.

 Building marketing automation scenarios shares similarities with programming.
 Traditionally, developers wrote code to build these systems.
 Even a simple abandoned cart email functions like a program.
-With Bloomreach Engagement, we’ve simplified this process with our low-code scenario builder featuring Jinja support.
+With Loomi AI’s marketing automation capabilities, we’ve simplified this process with our low-code scenario builder featuring Jinja support.
 Yet, constructing complex scenarios still requires significant thought and testing.

-With the next generation of Loomi AI in Engagement, we’re now leveraging Bloomreach’s extensive campaign and scenario training data to enable AI to craft sophisticated marketing programs.
-Essentially, we’re implementing AI coding and software development agents within our platform.
-Using Engagement Loomi AI models, marketers can prompt the AI with the desired functionality, and it will orchestrate multiple AI “agents” to deliver the optimal marketing automation scenario.
+With campaign agents, we’re now leveraging Loomi AI’s extensive campaign and scenario training data to enable AI to craft sophisticated marketing programs.
+Essentially, we’re implementing AI coding and software development agents within our platform to deliver optimal marketing campaigns.

 Previously, marketers faced a myriad of questions and decisions for each campaign: defining the audience, setting trigger conditions, creating content variants, and more — all before actually building a scenario.
-By fine-tuning large language models, we’re reinventing the entire process of creating marketing automation.
+With campaign agents, campaigns that used to take hours (or even days) to launch can now go live in minutes.

 Tags